esp-rs/espup/README.md

 > **Warning**
 >
 > The generated export file, by default `export-esp`, needs to be sourced in every terminal in Unix systems before building an application.
-In Windows, environment variables are automatically injected to your system and dont need to be sourced.
+In Windows, environment variables are automatically injected into your system and don't need to be sourced.

 ### Uninstall